 What to register?

-Basic information about you and your affiliation with Hanken is pulled from the HR database every night and can not be edited in Haris.
-If you find errors in your information you should report them to email@example.com.
+Basic information about you and your affiliation with Hanken is pulled from the HR database every night and cannot be edited in Haris.
+If you find errors in your information, you should report them to email@example.com.

 We recommend that you upload a profile picture, add details about your education, research interests and career, and shortly describe your curriculum, in order to enrich the information publicly available.
 If possible, add the information both in English and Swedish.
 By highlighting some of your publications, activities and project, you also choose those to show up publicly.

 • Publications: All the publications such as journal articles, book chapters, conference proceedings, books, reports and thesis.
 Publications directed at the general public should be registered as well.
 See more information at Register publications.

 Activities cover a wide range of actions that include publication peer-reviewing and editorial work, participating in or organizing an event, talks or presentations, visiting an external institution, hosting a visitor and PhD thesis supervision, defence or examination.
 We recommend that you register all the activities that you want to use in your CV.